How to Train a Cat? 12 Expert Tips for Pet Owners

 4. Keep the training session short

-Keeping your furry companion’s attention during initial training sessions can be quite challenging.
+Keeping your cat’s attention during initial training sessions can be quite challenging.
 To maintain their focus and prevent frustrations, keep the training sessions brief.
 Shorter sessions will keep your cat focused.
 So start with 3-5 minutes of sessions once or twice daily.
 Short, frequent, and consistent sessions will be more effective than longer ones.
 By passing time, as your cat starts to progress, you can gradually increase the length of the training sessions.
 If possible, aim to end each session on a positive note before your cat loses interest.

 5. Don’t punish bad behavior